dasda98/dasda98/README.md

 # Hi, I'm Jacob 👋
-I am a junior programmer from Poland, focused on Python and C++.
-The fields of study I graduated from were computer graphics and data communications in the faculty of computer science.
+I am a junior programmer from Poland, focused on Python and C. The fields of study I graduated from were computer graphics and data communications in the faculty of computer science.
 NeoVim user.

 <a href="https://www.linkedin.com/in/jakub-wojniak-411968216/">